Simple & Delicious, this is the only recipe you need! Easy ingredients and max flavor. Vegan, gluten free, top 14 allergy free recipe.

 Black bean burgers have a little bit of a rep for being mushy, bland, or even worse, “just okay”.
 Friends, these vegan black bean burgers are nothing like that.

-First, they are full of flavor thanks to the combo of spices we add to the mix.
+These burgers are thick, hearty, and so full of flavor thanks to the combo of spices we add to the mix.
 You can make them as spicy as you like – I LOOOOVE to make them with some extra chili.
-Next, we fry them in a pan or you can make them in a cast iron on the grill for that smoky BBQ flavor.
-Finally, ya top it all off with my Southwestern cole slaw for the perfect bite.

 Free From: wheat, gluten, dairy, casein, eggs, soy, peanuts, tree nuts, coconut, fish, shellfish, crustaceans, mollusks, celery, corn, sesame, mustard, lupin, sulfites, and more

-Next add your flour and spices.
+Next add your red onions, flour, and spices.
 Give that a good mix.
-If they look too dry, go ahead and add some water to help bring them together.
+If the mixture looks too dry, go ahead and add some water to help bring them together.
 Different gluten free flours have different blends so they will absorb moisture differently.
 You want the black bean mixture to be able to be shaped, but not so dry that they crumble.
 Think about the moisture level of a meat ball.

-Finally, you can add in your mix ins.
+Finally, you can add in your mix-ins.
 I love adding corn, but some other options include: chopped red onion, peppers, jalapenos, or a mix of them all!
-Add about ⅓ cup total mix ins.
+Add about ½ cup to 1 cup total mix-ins.

 Divide this total mixture into four burger patties.
 If you need more (or want to meal prep them) this recipe doubles really well!